DominikaSk/hr_tool/README.md

 # HR_tool
 > Simple tool for managing employees database.
 User can log-in as HR employee (login: hr, password: 4321) or Admin (login: admin, password: 1234).
-Both user can access different features.
+Both users have access to different features.

 ## Table of Contents
 * [General Info](#general-information)